Space is a global industry and relies on strong international partnerships

 Europe

-Australia has shared a close and productive space partnership with Europe for over 40 years, covering areas of deep space communications, navigation, data analysis, mission support, and more recently, human spaceflight.
+Australia has shared a close and productive space partnership with Europe for almost 50 years, covering areas of deep space communications, navigation, data analysis, mission support, and more recently, human spaceflight.

 Highlights